-Mastitis usually only affects one breast, and symptoms often develop quickly.
-Symptoms of mastitis can include:
+Mastitis usually only affects 1 breast, and symptoms often come on quickly.
+They include:

 - a red, swollen area on your breast that may feel hot and painful to touch

-- a breast lump or area of hardness on your breast
+- a wedge-shaped breast lump or a hard area on your breast

-- a burning pain in your breast that may be continuous or may only occur when you are breastfeeding
+- a burning pain in your breast that might be constant or only when you breastfeed

 - nipple discharge, which may be white or contain streaks of blood